mitraboga/ContributionGraphPopQuiz/README.md

 4. Commits authored with verified email
 5. GitHub counts them as contributions

-One day → Five green squares.
+One day → 5x green square.

 ---